The Mediation Process

 Robert E. Emery, Renegotiating Family Relationships: Divorce, Child Custody, and Mediation.
 New York: The Guilford Press (1994), p.
 13.

 Family Mediation Hawaii employs all three styles of mediation depending on the needs of the participants.
+Mediation is a flexible process and can be structured differently to most appropriately meet the needs of each family.

 A facilitative mediator structures a process to assist the parties in reaching a mutually agreeable solution.